 Google further reports that buyers will research products and sellers online before they actually buy.
 This time of uncertainty may also spur a much-needed boost for small, local businesses.
 Google projects that the majority of shoppers (66%) will choose to buy local.

-Here are the top things that you can do to stay profitable in these trying times:
+Here are the top things that you can do to maximize your BFCM success:

 While retail revenue projections for the year are generally grim, consumers will still want their share of the best Black Friday deals.
 The holidays are a tradition that will continue to inspire increased spending but, by how much, well only the spending public would know.